Sen. Kamala Harris Announces 2020 Presidential Candidacy

 Her campaign is highlighting that career, citing her experience on issues like sexual assault, housing and college affordability.
 Some of her proposals include middle class tax cuts, rent relief, immigration and criminal justice overhauls, and Medicare for all.

+Harris's background in law enforcement could be a challenge in a Democratic primary, and she was asked on ABC about comments criticizing opposition to law enforcement on the left.
+"I think it is a false choice to suggest that communities do not want law enforcement," Harris said.
+"Most communities do.
+They don't want excessive force.
+They don't want racial profiling, but then nobody should."

-Harris is biracial — her parents were immigrants from Jamaica and India — making her only the the second African-American woman and first South Asian-American senator ever to serve in the Senate.
+Harris is biracial — her parents were immigrants from Jamaica and India — making her only the second black woman and first South Asian-American senator ever to serve in the Senate.
 One of just three black lawmakers currently serving in the Senate, Harris plans on embracing that background in what will likely be a large and diverse Democratic primary field.

 Announcing her run on Martin Luther King Jr. Day, Harris' campaign says that is intended to highlight "a reminder of the aspirational fight for progress that marked Harris' upbringing and that guides her today."
 She's modeled her campaign logo on graphics used by the late Rep. Shirley Chisholm, the first black woman to run for president.

-Note: An earlier version of this story incorrectly stated that Sen. Kamala Harris traveled to New Hampshire as she was preparing to launch her presidential campaign.